IPMI-ICNS-UKE/DARTS/README.md

 ## About
 **DARTS** is an integrated tool for the analysis of Ca<sup>2+</sup> microdomains in immune cells (Jurkat T cells, primary murine cells, NK).
-For detailed information, see [Docs](https://ipmi-icns-uke.github.io/DARTS/).
+For detailed information, see the [Documentation](https://ipmi-icns-uke.github.io/DARTS/).

 It combines the following modules: